cool00geek/vhscyberpatriot/engineabout.md

 #### An alternative cybersecurity scoring engine for Linux platforms!

 ## Introduction
  This is a scoring engine for Linux designed with CyberPatriot in mind, but theoretically can be adapted and used for many cyberdefense competitions and other scenarios.
-Development of this engine was spearheded by Vinay Venkat.
+Development of this engine was spearheaded by Vinay Venkat.

 ## Features
 - GUI wizard for vulnerability creation